Home » Recipes » Pickled Chard Stems

 Chard stems are not only edible, they make a nice crunchy treat.
 They have a consistency that is similar to celery, and can be eaten raw or sauteed right along with the leaves.
 Any kind of chard stems can be make into homemade pickles and will taste excellent.
 But, if you have a choice, rainbow chard is the most impressive looking.
 Making the stems into easy refrigerator pickles is a great way to preserve them and make crunchy, colorful pickles that will brighten up your next sandwich.

-Mason jar with pickled rainbow chard stems
+closeup of pickled chard stems

 How to Make Pickled Chard Stems